ZF Friedrichshafen: Applications

-Cars, trucks, buses & coaches, light commercial vehicles, off-road equipment, rail vehicles, helicopters, motorcycles, lift trucks, machine and system construction, test systems, civil mobile, cranes, and special marine, military and agricultural vehicles and machines.
+ZF components are utilized across a diverse range of vehicles and machinery, including cars, trucks, buses, light commercial vehicles, off-road equipment, rail vehicles, helicopters, motorcycles, lift trucks, machinery and system construction, test systems, cranes, as well as special marine, military and agricultural vehicles and equipment.

-In the ZF Lenksysteme division (a 50:50 joint venture between ZF and Bosch), steering systems and components are produced, including steering columns, gears and pumps; Electric Power Steering (EPS); and Active Steering.
+The ZF Lenksysteme division, a joint venture between ZF and Bosch, specializes in the production of steering systems and components.
+This includes steering columns, gears, pumps, Electric Power Steering (EPS), and Active Steering systems.

-With the rise in popularity of the automatic transmission in buses, ZF introduced the ZF AS Tronic.
-The company also manufactures manual and automatic truck and bus transmissions.
-ZF transmissions are the ones used most commonly in buses.
-The Ecomat automatic transmission range which was introduced in 1980, is frequently used in buses.
+In response to the increasing adoption of automatic transmissions in buses, ZF developed the ZF AS Tronic transmission.
+The company also produces a range of manual and automatic transmissions for trucks and buses.
+Notably, ZF transmissions, such as the Ecomat introduced in 1980, are widely used in buses.

-ZF Lemförder and ZF Sachs AG are all divisions/business units of ZF, specialising in original equipment and aftermarket solutions for the automotive industry.
+ZF Lemförder and ZF Sachs AG are specialized divisions within ZF, focusing on the production of both original equipment and aftermarket auto parts.